abundis29/todo-react-native/README.md

 - Expo modules enhance the user experience.
 - A `TodoList.tsx` component efficiently manages tasks with an intuitive interface.
 - Expo's `List` component is employed for a polished UI.
+- UI is inspired in the Iphone Reminders App.

 ### State Management